What Liability Limit Should I Get on My Mexico Car Insurance Policy?

 Foreign drivers are fully liable for any damages caused by them during their stay.
 If you cause an accident, your Mexican liability insurance will cover the costs of any damages you may have caused up to the liability limit you choose on your Mexico auto policy.

 [Mexican liability insurance will not cover any damages to your own vehicle.
-For this reason, it is advisable to purchase a policy that includes collision and comprehensive coverage.
+For this reason, it is advisable to purchase a policy that includes physical damage coverage.
 Mexpro’s full coverage policies include a $500,000 liability limit, standard.]

 How Does Mexican Liability Auto Insurance Work?